by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 Under New York Labor Law, employers must not only manage compliance under the Fair Labor Standards Act (FLSA), but the New York Minimum Wage Order as well.

-According to New York Overtime Law, employers must typically pay employees 1.5 times their regular rate of pay for all timed worked over 40 hours in a work week.
-Some residential employees must receive overtime pay at the rate of 1.5 times their regular rate of pay for all time worked over 44 hours in a work week.
+According to New York Overtime Law, employers must typically pay employees 1.5 times the regular rate of pay for all time worked over 40 hours in a work week.
+Some residential employees and farm employees have special overtime rules.

 If an employee’s rate of pay differs at times, then employers must use the average pay rate as the regular rate of pay.